In year 10 students have 30 lessons a week, these are allotted as follows:

 - Matter and radiation

-- Forces in balance
+- Forces in action

 Optional subjects